joolstorrentecalo/gitlab-foss/doc/user/group/value_stream_analytics/index.md

 ![Label-based value stream analytics stage](img/vsa_label_based_stage_v14_0.png "Creating a label-based value stream analytics stage")

-##### Automatic data labeling with webhooks

-You can automatically add labels by using [GitLab webhook events](../../project/integrations/webhook_events.md), so that a label is applied to merge requests or issues when a specific event occurs.
-Then, you can add label-based stages to track your workflow.
-To learn more about the implementation, see the blog post [Applying GitLab Labels Automatically](https://about.gitlab.com/blog/2016/08/19/applying-gitlab-labels-automatically/).

 #### Example for custom value stream configuration

 ![Example configuration](img/object_hierarchy_example_V14_10.png "Example custom value stream configuration")